 Timber: The Writer

-He also has started a brand, TKR Creative, with his special lovely lady, Kelly, and their charismatic pooch, Rosie; a banner under which the three of them document and share their inspiring adventures and projects with the universe.
-They hope to be hired soon by some independent start-up company who appreciates their witty banter and endless charm to report full time from the Caribbean.
+He also has started a brand, TKR Creative, with his lovely lady, Kelly, and their charismatic pooch, Rosie; a banner under which the three of them document and share their inspiring adventures and projects with the universe.
+They hope to be hired soon by some independent conglomerate stationed in the Caribbean that appreciates their witty banter and endless charm.

 My Words Online…